 The Landfill Tax Credit Scheme (LTCS) encourages landfill operators, like SITA UK, to support a range of environmental projects by giving them a 90% tax credit against their donations to ‘Environmental Bodies’.

+ENTRUST, The Environmental Trust Scheme Regulatory Body, regulates the LTCS.
 Environmental Bodies, like SITA Trust, enrol with ENTRUST as Landfill Tax Distributors, and receive monies from landfill operators to spend on projects which fall within the approved ‘objects’ of the Landfill Tax Regulations.

 Kate Engel, the SITA Trust Project Manager for the North of England who was responsible for What on Earth?! said:

 My role was to ensure that the correct messages were getting across.
 I went to see one of the performances.
 It was great, great to be in there and see the kids and their responses.
 Waste management as an issue is very complex.
+If a play can make kids think even about one aspect of it and begin to think about what they do with their waste, that’s a benefit.
+This is the age that we need to get to in order to make changes.

 We had a video of Konflux’s previous work and a very clear idea of the project and how it would be delivered.
 It was easy to communicate, we had a good relationship.
 Konflux answered all our questions quickly and easily.
 I remember this project out of the hundreds I am project manager for, because it was very straightforward working with Konflux.